This Summer Stone Fruit Salad is the ultimate summer dish! Completely refreshing and full of flavor, all you need are 15 minutes to put it together.

 - Make it extra filling: Toss a little bit of quinoa, farro, or barley in the salad for protein.

 - Add cheese: Creamy bites of fresh mozzarella, goat cheese, feta cheese, or burrata will really enhance each bite.

 - Add more toppings: Like crushed nuts, different herbs, seeds, hemp hearts, or microgreens.

 - Salad dressing: Keep it simple with olive oil and balsamic, or add bright flavors with a homemade salad dressing or vinaigrette.
 A dressing that’s sweet, tangy, and herby would be perfect for fruit salad.

-As always, I love seeing your creations and hearing from you!
-If you try the recipe for this Summer Stone Fruit Salad, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Summer Stone Fruit Salad, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Summer Stone Fruit Salad

 - 1 ½ cups Stone Fruit